Munawar080/Munawar080/README.md

 - 👋 Hi, I’m Munawar Hassan
-- 👀 I’m interested in front and back end web development with the Angular framework 2+, javascript, .Net (C#), SQL Server and MySQL.
+- 👀 I’m interested in front and back end web development with the Angular framework 2+, javascript, .Net (C#), SQL Server and MySQL
-- 🌱 Currently I'm learning Git, TFS and try to improve better implementation in the Angular and .Net framework.
 - 💞️ I’m looking to collaborate in Angular, Javascript, .Net (C#) projects
 - 📫 You can reach me on given link.
 -     linkedin.com/in/munawar-hassan-aa74911a4